Restaurant by the sea.

 -

-Chocolate mousse cake - raspberry sorbet
+Chocolate mousse cake - lime sorbet

 A selection of British cheese